 The Wedding Party

-The option for a red hair color was a later addition, probably in the 1990s.
+The option for a red hair color was a later addition during the 1990s.
 Notice that the redhead example shown carries a bouquet of yellow orchids instead of the pink ones as in the brunette and blonde versions.
-Although the Cybis site mentions only the hair color being customizable, it seems logical that the flower color would be done on request as well (no doubt at an extra cost.)

 There is a possibility that there may have been a slightly different version of the Bride, and that’s due to some ambiguity in the Cybis literature itself.
 When first introduced in their Fall/Winter 1987 brochure she was called simply “Bride” but a Spring 1988 price list lists her as “Bride, 50th Anniversary” which is itself confusing because the so-called Golden Anniversary pieces didn’t appear until 1989!
 Most of the 50th Anniversary pieces were also some form of white/gold colorway which would make no sense for a bridal piece.
 Things get even more muddled with the appearance of the Groom…

 The Bridegroom appears for the first time in the same Spring 1988 price list mentioned above, priced at $1650 and described as “Groom, 50th Anniversary.”
 He too was by Lynn Brown.
 Concurrently, the above photo appears in the black-and-white Spring 1988 Introductions brochure, with a caption of “Mate to the 50th Anniversary Bride in the Fall/Winter 1988 Collection.”
 This is problematic because we don’t know whether the “1988” was a typo for 1987 (which would have been correct) OR whether Cybis planned to introduce an alternate version of the original bride later in 1988.
 Notice the flower-topped plinth in the photo, an additional element would justify the Bridegroom’s pricing matching that of the more elaborate Bride, as well.